 Transcript: Statin Cholesterol Drugs and Invasive Breast Cancer

-What does breast cancer have to do with cholesterol?
+What does breast cancer do with cholesterol?
 Here are some of the potential mechanisms by which cholesterol boosts breast cancer growth.
-Cholesterol is what our body makes estrogen out of, it’s packaged into LDL, which we saw appeared to increase proliferation and decrease patient survival, and it’s a major component of lipid rafts.
+Cholesterol is what our body makes estrogen out of, it’s packaged into LDL, which we saw appeared to increase proliferation of breast cancer cells, decrease patient survival, and it’s a major component of lipid rafts.

 Compared with their normal counterparts, cancer cells have higher levels of cholesterol-rich lipid rafts in their plasma membrane, which may be important for cancer cell survival, as well as serve in human cancer development in terms of tumor migration and invasion.